 - before 9:00 am or after 6:00 pm on a weekday

 - before 9:00 am or after 5:00 pm on a Saturday.

 - who they work for

-- why they're at the customer's door.
+- why they're at your door.

-- not supply any goods or services during the cooling off period.
+- not supply any goods or services during the cooling-off period.

 Check the Unclaimed Goods Act 1987 to make sure you are acting legally for your particular situation.

 Protect your interest